 SMOKING.
-Inhaling, exhaling, burning, carrying or holding any lighted tobacco [or cannabis] product, including all types of cigarettes, cigars and pipes and any other lighted tobacco [or cannabis] product.
+Inhaling, exhaling, burning, carrying or holding any lighted, heated, or otherwise volatilized tobacco or cannabis product, including all types of cigarettes, cigars, pipes, e-cigarettes, vaporizers, and any other lighted tobacco or cannabis product.

 SMOKING PERMITTED AREA.
 Any building or other enclosed space where smoking may be permitted; provided that secondhand smoke does not infiltrate any area where smoking is prohibited pursuant to the Albuquerque Clean Indoor Air Ordinance.